Woman accused of hurling racial slurs, slapping teen over crazy bread - NewsBreak

 Rachel Scheuerman is accused of slapping a 17-year-old Little Caesar’s employee in Enid after she ordered two pizzas and the crazy bread.

 “They didn’t have any of the crazy bread,” said Kelly.
-“She just kind of went foul about the whole issue.”ALSO ON WJBF: Report sheds new light on rapper DaBaby’s 2018 shooting at Walmart store
+“She just kind of went foul about the whole issue.”Oklahoma County Sheriff’s Office: Dogs who attacked and killed woman at-large

 Kelly said after the 71-year-old drove her van up to the window she then started calling his client racial slurs.